Noalda sp. #2

 In contrast to Noalda sp. #1, it has two long "tails," two spiral brown

 bands on its shell and a head shield that rises to a narrow point on its posterior margin.

-sp. #2 is known from two animals found at moderately
+sp. #2 is known from three animals found at moderately

 Distribution: Big Island and Maui: may be known from Japan and the Philippines.

 Taxonomic notes: This species is similar to "Noalda

 sp.
 6" in Gosliner, et. al. (2018) but it lacks the yellow spots of

 that species.
 However, animals from Japan and some animals from the

 western Pacific also lack yellow spots.
 It was first

 recorded in Hawaii at Kawaihae, Big Island by David Prutow on Sept.
 12,